davidolrik/sublime-rsync-ssh/README.md

 ### Sync single file

 Just save the file normally, as this will trigger a save event which makes this plugin sync the file to all enabled remotes.

+### Sync specific remote or destination

+Press ⇧⌘F11 to select a specific remote or destination to sync.
+When selecting a specific destination the `enabled` flag is overridden and the folder will always be synced.
+If you select a remote, and then select the `All` destination, then the `enabled` flag will be respected.
+If you select a remote with just one destination sync will started immediately and the `enabled` flag will be overridden.

 ### Sync full project